StrongKey/WebAuthn/README.md

 # WebAuthn
-This project is a sample WebAuthn JavaScript/HTML web page written to work with StrongKey's [FIDO Server, Community Edition](https://github.com/StrongKey/FIDO-Server) and sample [Relying Party](https://github.com/StrongKey/relying-party-java).
+This project is a sample WebAuthn JavaScript/HTML web page written to work with StrongKey's [FIDO2 Server, Community Edition](https://github.com/StrongKey/FIDO-Server) and sample [Relying Party](https://github.com/StrongKey/relying-party-java).

 The goal of this project is to demonstrate how to use the JavaScript calls built into WebAuthn (https://www.w3.org/TR/webauthn/) compliant web browsers (https://caniuse.com/#search=webauthn).
-It demonstrates how to parse the JSON values returned by StrongKey's FIDO server to call the WebAuthn API. **If you are a frontend developer looking to call the WebAuthn API, look at this code.**
+It demonstrates how to parse the JSON values returned by StrongKey's FIDO2 server to call the WebAuthn API. **If you are a frontend developer looking to call the WebAuthn API, look at this code.**

 Click these links to learn more: